Identity

 To address this the tdx Volt supports additional authentication by way of a JSON Web Token (JWT) that is sent as part of the grpc call metadata, which is available on all platforms.

-Upon receipt of the token, a server can decode it to extract the resource id and then verify the signature using the client public key, which will be stored alongside the resource id in the tdx Volt database.
+Upon receipt of the token, a server can decode it to extract the resource id and then verify the signature using the client public key, which will be stored alongside the resource id in the tdx Volt DID Registry.

 This is conceptually very similar to an x509 certificate in the sense that it is binding a public key to some identifier.
 The key difference is that the use of a client certificate (as used, for example, in TLS) requires the client to be in possession of the private key, whereas a token does not.
 Tokens are typically obtained through some authentication step that requires the private key or similar verification, and is then used subsequently for repeated calls to an API.
 It is therefore possible that if a token is misplaced or stolen it can be abused.